Anti–People's Republic of China sentiment: South Korea

-After the end of the Second Sino-Japanese War and World War II in 1945, the relationship between China and Japan gradually improved.
-However, since 2000, Japan has seen a gradual resurgence of anti-Chinese sentiment.
-Many Japanese people believe that China is using the issue of the country's checkered history, such as the Japanese history textbook controversies, many war crimes which were committed by Japan's military, and official visits to the Yasukuni Shrine (in which a number of war criminals are enshrined), as both a diplomatic card and a tool to make Japan a scapegoat in domestic Chinese politics.
-The Anti-Japanese Riots in the Spring of 2005 were another source of more anger towards China among the Japanese public.
-Anti-Chinese sentiments have been on a sharp rise in Japan since 2002.
-According to the Pew Global Attitude Project (2008), 84% of Japanese people held an unfavorable view of China and 73% of Japanese people held an unfavorable view of Chinese people, which was a higher percentage than all the other countries surveyed.

 Central Asia

 Kazakhstan

 In 2018, massive land reform protests were held in Kazakhstan.
 The protesters demonstrated against the leasing of land to Chinese companies and the perceived economic dominance of Chinese companies and traders.
 Another issue which is leading to the rise of sinophobia in Kazakhstan is the Xinjiang conflict and Kazakhstan is responding to it by hosting a significant number of Uyghur separatists.

 Kyrgyzstan

 While discussing Chinese investments in the country, a Kyrgyz farmer said, "We always run the risk of being colonized by the Chinese".

 Survey data cited by the Kennan Institute from 2017 to 2019 had on average 35% of Kyrgyz respondents expressing an unfavourable view of China compared to 52% expressing a favourable view; the disapproval rating was higher than that of respondents from 3 other Central Asian countries.

 Tajikistan

 Resentment against China and Chinese people has also increased in Tajikistan in recent years due to accusations that China has grabbed land from Tajikistan.
 In 2013, the Popular Tajik Social-Democrat Party leader, Rakhmatillo Zoirov, claimed that Chinese troops were violating a land-ceding arrangement by moving deeper into Tajikistan than they were supposed to.